Louiscrrn/multimodal_natural_disaster_dataset/README.md

 ## TC-PRIMED & Zarr Integration

-The final stage of the pipeline merges the tabular physical data (ERATrACS) and the news media data (GDELT) with high-resolution satellite imagery from the **NOAA TC-PRIMED** dataset.
+The final stage of the pipeline merges the tabular physical data (ERATrACS + ReliefWeb) and the news media data (GDELT) with high-resolution satellite imagery from the **NOAA TC-PRIMED** dataset.
 The result is a unified, multimodal dataset stored in **Zarr** format, optimized for deep learning and large-scale spatio-temporal analysis.

 ### Features